How to Build a Workout Habit That Actually Sticks

 - Identify your "time sinkholes" using phone screen time reports

-- Replace lowest-value 15 minutes with workout (usually mindless scrolling)
+- Replace lowest-value 15 minutes with workout (usually mindless scrolling — see our guide to beating phone addiction if that's the actual time sinkhole)

 - Use workout as "break" between work tasks rather than "additional task"